 Once the baked fries are almost cooked, you can get started on the cheese sauce.

-Once you’ve reached the consistency that you like best, you can remove the sauce from the heat and gradually whisk in shredded cheese, not adding more until each batch has been incorporated.
+Remove the sauce from the heat and gradually whisk in shredded cheddar cheese, not adding more until each batch has been incorporated.
 That’s it, easy homemade cheese sauce!

 Tip: This cheese sauce is quite thick.
 If you want it thinner, simply whisk in a little more milk.